mattearly/AncientArcher/README.txt.txt

 my time abstracting out ways to handle the intended features.
 Essentially, I was building my own custom Game Engine, which is now known to me as the Ancient Archer Engine in this early form.

+Required to Run (all free stuff)
+- video card must support OpenGL 3.30 or later (check vender site)
+- open in latest version of Visual Studio
+	- dependencies should be included with project via the Libraries and Include folders, you'll just have to point to them with Visual Studio.
+	- go to menu: Debug / Properties / VC++ Directories
+		- add Libraries to project Library path
+		- add Include to project Include path
+	- go to menu: Debug / Properties / Linker / Input / Additional Dependencies
+		- add opengl32.lib
+		- add glfw3.lib
+		- add SDL2_mixer.lib
+		- add SDL2.lib
+		- add SDL2main.lib
+	- should be everything but if anything is missing, address any missing dependencies as needed

 I was able to sift through my Git commits and take a look at the work I had done and the amount of time each feature ended up taking.
 I started out the project by first implementing the Shaders.
 I used a shader class from JoeyDeVries' tutorial on learnopengl.com.
 The shader file can be found at: